 Pardot will match the most specific action first.
 If no specific action is found, then Pardot will match wildcards.
 For example, let’s say you have a Page Action set up to be triggered by www.example.com/products/form and wildcard Page Action for www.example.com/products/*.
 If a prospect visits www.example.com/products/form, the specific Page Action will triggered, not the wildcard.

-Note: For any to Page Action to work, including wildcards, each page must have a Pardot tracking code on it.
+Note: For any to Page Action to work, including wildcards, each page must have a Pardot tracking code or tracking code implemented via a tag manager (like Google Tag Manager).

 Viewing a Page Action